Broadgreen Primary School

 The school now has a new headteacher, Mrs A. M. Moore, who officially started in September 2012.

 School's Connections and Awards

-The school has a Foundation Trust status in partnership with Broadgreen International School and Liverpool Hope and Liverpool John Moores universities.
+The school has a Foundation Trust status in partnership with Dixons Broadgreen Academy and Liverpool Hope and Liverpool John Moores universities.
 The International Baccalaureate was awarded to Broadgreen Primary School in June 2012.
 They also achieved the prestigious 'Green Flag' eco award.

 Services

 Playdays Kids Club has now recently hired parts of the school, to provide a Kids Club to pupils parents who work.
 Playdays offers a breakfast and after school club and caters on-site from 8:00 am until 6:00 pm.